 Delete: You can delete the rule from the Delete column xx-link.

-Accounting rule details and fields
+Posting rule details and fields

 Targeted amount: This field is the first of three targets.
 If a specific amount, such as 1234.56 euros, repeatedly appears on the bank statement, the amount field can be used as a target.
 If the transaction amounts vary, this target cannot be used.

 Payment subject code: The second target field.
 This target is absolutely reliable.
 On a machine-readable bank statement, each line has its own transaction code, i.e., payment subject code.
 Bank service fees always appear with a specific code on the bank statement, other transactions do not use this code.
-Transfers also have their own code, etc. You can easily view the transaction code by opening the bank statement edit view and clicking the "Fetch accounting rules" link (even if you don't have any rules yet).
+Transfers also have their own code, etc. You can easily view the transaction code by opening the bank statement edit view and clicking the "Fetch posting rules" link (even if you don't have any rules yet).
 After clicking the link, the system displays the payment subject code for each line.
-Copy the code from there and use it in the accounting rule if necessary.
+Copy the code from there and use it in the posting rule if necessary.

 Payment name specification: The third target.
 This field is case-sensitive, meaning "RENT" must be in uppercase in the name specification, "Rent" or "rent" will not work for targeting.
-This can be used, for example, in accounting payroll transactions, where the employee's name is a functional target (if the HRM section is not in use and payroll is calculated in another program).
+This can be used, for example, in posting payroll transactions, where the employee's name is a functional target (if the HRM section is not in use and payroll is calculated in another program).

-Keywords: accounting rule, accounting rule management
+Keywords: posting rule, posting rule management

 Did you find it helpful?
 Yes No